Coloby/quartz_notes/quartz_content/PublicNotes/AI.md

 	- Let AI summarize everything

 	- who are the most related mentors from my notes to learn from how to X? also give videos/links
+	- website to voice?
+		- https://lukesmith.xyz/ has so much great content... use AI to speach it for you so u don't have to read it while eating? free podcasts
+	-
 	- yt vid
 		- tranform to text
 		- remove